RENEWABLE ENERGY

 How Can I Get Involved?

 • Attend GVEA Board Meetings and make comments to share your thoughts on energy justice and climate mitigation.
+Check out our comment crafting guide to help you plan for public comment.

 • Share the Fairbanks Carbon Reduction Fund with your networks and encourage folks to donate if they’re able.